A Peaches and Dreams Confection

 Our poor bundt cake pan was collecting dust in the back of a cupboard until I re-discovered it while doing some winter cleaning.
 The bundt cake has been given a bad rap, as of late, being cast aside as a relic of decades past.
-I say its time to bring it back, out of the shadow of molds of various kinds that were passed off as food.
-The bundt cake is experiencing a renaissance!
+The bundt cake is experiencing a comeback!

 - 3 large eggs

-- 3 cups of milk or lactose-free milk substitute
+- 3 cups milk or lactose-free milk substitute

 - Powdered sugar for dusting

-- Two cups of sliced peaches (either fresh or frozen)
+- 2 cups peaches, sliced (either fresh or frozen)

 - Cooking spray

-In a large bowl, whisk together the pancake mix, sugar, milk and eggs.
+- In a large bowl, whisk together pancake mix, sugar, milk and eggs.

-Spray your bundt pan with cooking spray, then line the bottom, evenly, with the peach slices.
+- Spray bundt pan with cooking spray, then evenly line the bottom with peach slices.
 (If using frozen, be sure to thaw and drain the peaches first.
 Otherwise, the cake will be soggy).

-Place the bundt pan in the center of the oven and bake for 50-60 minutes (Depending on the heat settings of your oven.)
+- Place bundt pan in the center of oven and bake for 50-60 minutes (Depending on the heat settings of your oven.)

-Check the center of the cake with a skewer to make sure it is completely done.
-If the skewer has batter on it, put the cake back in the oven for 10 more minutes.
+- Check center of cake with a skewer to ensure doneness.
+(If the skewer has batter on it, put the cake back in the oven for 10 more minutes.
 If the skewer is clean, the cake is done.
-Remove it from the oven and let it cool.
+Remove it from the oven and allow it cool. )

-Turn the cake out onto a plate or cake stand to finish cooling.
-Before serving, sprinkle the top with powdered sugar.
+- Turn cake out onto a plate or cake stand to finish cooling.

 - Sprinkle top of cake with powdered sugar.